magento/devdocs/guides/v2.3/graphql/develop/create-graphqls-file.md

 github_link: graphql/develop/create-graphqls-file.md
 ---

-Each module that supports GraphQL should have a corresponding module whose name ends with `*GraphQl`.
-This `*GraphQl` module defines all the GraphQL functionality for the primary module.
-For example, the `CustomerGraphQl` module defines the GraphQL capalities of the `Customer` module.
+Each module that adds to or extends from a GraphQL schema can do so by placing a `schema.graphqls` file in its `etc` directory.
+Magento Core adds GraphQL modules based on the purpose of the schema being extended/added, and what core modules they depend on.
+For example, the CustomerGraphQl adds a query to the graphql endpoint to view customer data, and relies on the Customer core module

 A GraphQL module's `schema.graphqls` file defines how the attributes defined in the module can be used in a GraphQL query.
 If your module's attributes are completely self-contained, then the `schema.graphqls` file defines the query, the interfaces used, the data types of all the attributes, and any enumerations that restrict the possible attribute contents.
-If your module simply extends another module (such as Catalog), then you must defines those attributes and ensure that the other module can load your attributes.
+If your module simply extends another module (such as Catalog), then you must define those attributes and ensure that the other module can load your attributes.

 The `<module_name>/etc/schema.graphqls` file: